Rabies Day Out

 (13:04 – 13:12)

 These very quick movement contractions.
 And you can see these children, they’re like four years old.
-And you can see their stomach going kind of up and down.
+And you can see kind of like, you know, their stomach going kind of up and down.

 (13:13 – 13:29)

 And this video continues and kind of shows how these children became at risk of contracting rabies.
-And so, in the streets of the town they were in, there were just hundreds of just stray dogs.
+And so in the streets of the town they were in, there are just hundreds of just stray dogs.
 And then there’s just these large groups of children that are being unsupervised.

 (13:29 – 13:34)